 Also Umm al-Mumineen Aishah was involved in these changes.
-Al-Bukhari and Muslim, both stated in their books that the Messenger of Allah (s.a.w.) performed two prayers at Mina, and Abu Bakr after him, then Umar and Uthman who later performed four prayers(31).
+Al-Bukhari and Muslim, both stated in their books that the Messenger of Allah (saw) performed two prayers at Mina, and Abu Bakr after him, then Umar and Uthman who later performed four prayers.
+12

 Muslim also stated in his book that al-Zuhri asked 'Urwah, "Why did Aishah complete her prayers during the journey?"
-He answered, "She improvised in the same way as Uthman did(31).
+He answered, "She improvised in the same way as Uthman did."
+13

 Umar used to improvise and interpret the clear texts of the Prophet's tradition, and even the Holy Qur'anic texts.
-Like he used to say: two pleasures were allowed during the life of the Messenger of Allah, but now I disallow them and punish those who commit them, I tell the person who is in a state of ritual impurity, or cannot find water not to pray.
-That was in spite of the words of Allah - the Most High - in Surat al-Maidah: If you do not find water, then use clean sand."
+Like he used to say: "Two pleasures were allowed during the life of the Messenger of Allah, but now I disallow them and punish those who commit them and I tell the person who is in a state of ritual impurity or cannot find water not to pray."
+This in spite of the words of Allah, the Most High, in Surat al-Maidah: "If you do not find water, then use clean sand."

-Al-Bukhari stated in his book, in a chapter which deals with ritual impurity: I heard Shaqiq ibn Salmah saying: I was with Abdullah and Abu Musa, and Abu Musa asked, "What do you say about a man who is unclean but cannot find water?"
-Abdullah answered, "He should not pray until he finds water."
-Abu Musa then asked, "What do you think about what the Prophet said to Ammar [regarding the issue of impurity] when Ammar asked him?"
-Abdullah said, "For that reason Umar was not satisfied with [that].
-Abu Musa said, "Forget about what Ammar said, but what do you say about the Qur'anic verse?"
-Abdullah did not know what to say, but he justified his stance by saying, "If we let them do that, then whenever the water becomes cold, they avoid using it to clean themselves, and instead they use sand.
-I said to Shaqiq, "Abdullah is most certainly hated for that."
-He said, "Yes."(33).
+Al-Bukhari stated in his book, in a chapter which deals with ritual impurity: "I heard Shaqiq ibn Salmah saying: 'I was with Abdullah and Abu Musa, and Abu Musa asked, 'What do you say about a man who is unclean but cannot find water?'
+Abdullah answered, 'He should not pray until he finds water.'
+Abu Musa then asked, 'what do you think about what the Prophet said to Ammar (regarding the issue of impurity) when Ammar asked him?'

+Abdullah said, 'For that reason Umar was not satisfied with (that).'
+Abu Musa said, 'Forget about what

+Ammar said, but what do you say about the Qur'anic verse?'
+Abdullah did not know what to say, but he justified his stance by saying, 'If we let them do that, then whenever the water becomes cold, they avoid using it to clean themselves, and instead they use sand.'
+I said to Shaqiq, 'Abdullah is most certainly hated for that.'
+He said, 'Yes.'"14